 National research shows that students who live in university housing are more successful.
 We know from our own data that students who live in Residential Life facilities are more likely to stay in school and graduate in four years than students who do not.

 Freshman interest groups comprise 15–20 students who live near each other and enroll in some of the same general education classes.
 In addition, members enroll in a one-credit-hour course together their first semester to help with the transition to college life.
-We will have more detail about specific FIGs in the spring.

-You will be notified of your user name and instructions for setting up a password within a day or two after applying for admission.
-Your user name can also be found in your acceptance letter and email from Admissions.
+You will be notified of your username and instructions for setting up a password within a day or two after applying for admission.
+Your username can also be found in your acceptance letter and email from Admissions.
 To set your password, visit myZou.missouri.edu, click the Create a Password link and follow the onscreen instructions.